New Year’s Resolutions

 – Check your company’s web image.
 The first place a candidate will go to research your company is of course your website, but after that they are increasingly looking at Glassdoor, Indeed, and similar sites.
-You may not have any control over the content that you find, but at least you’ll know where you are starting from in selling your company to a candidate that you want to attract.
+You may not have much control over the content that you find, but at least you’ll know where you are starting from in selling your company to a candidate that you want to attract.

-– Consider what you might be able to offer the millennial candidates that most want to attract and hire.
+– Consider what you might be able to offer the millennial candidates that you probably most want to attract and hire.
 They tend to value things like flexible work schedules, interesting work, and the ability to relate to colleagues.
 Coming at them with ‘old school’ perks like titles, number of direct reports, and bonus potential won’t work as well.

 – Consider asking for a raise if your salary increases have lagged the past few years.
 Many companies tightened up on raises coming out of the recession, and have been reluctant to open the pocketbook given they’ve only seen modest revenue gains.
 But we are in a booming economy now, and a candidate-driven environment.
 You just might need to be your own advocate.
 Do a little research to see where you are at relative to your industry peers, and justify what you ask for rationally and professionally.